 Within four hours we had made it to Wubin a small town perched on the side of the desert.
 Wubin has a general store, a post office two-road houses and the pub.
 There is a smattering of houses in the town and at the edge is a small primary school that has now closed due to a lack of students.

 I was raised in Wubin.
-A quiet place where children were still free to roam the bush and town with no adult company.
+A quiet place where children were free to roam the bush and town with no adult company.
 This town was the last bit of rail connected civilisation until Alice Springs a weeks drive away along first a highway and later on desert tracks.

 Once past Wubin the desert country starts and the soil initially changes from yellow sand plain where the plants are shrubbier to the red desert soil where plants are rangier.
 Many desert plants are lanky things stretching up away from the heat of the land and into the crystal clear sky seeking the energy of the sun, wind and spirit of the land.